MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-build-rag-application-postgresql-python.md

 1. Save the file and close the *code* editor.

-> [!NOTE]
-> If you can't find the save/exit options, on the *code* editor window, move your mouse to the upper right of the editor.
+> &#128221; If you can't find the save/exit options, on the *code* editor window, move your mouse to the upper right of the editor.
 Your icon should change, press your mouse button and you should see the options to save and close.

 ### Update your Python RAG application